-1. Employees in classifications that are assigned an eligibility code of "N" are eligible for overtime.
-Eligible is represented as "non-exempt" in the Human Resources Management Network system (see the Compensation Plan for eligibility codes).
-When processing a preauthorized reclassification, the appointing authority must enter the assigned eligibility code for the new classification level as reported in Section A of the Compensation Plan.
+1. Employees in classifications with an eligibility code of "N" are eligible for overtime.
+Eligible is represented as "non-exempt" in HRMN.
+When processing a preauthorized reclassification, an agency shall enter the assigned eligibility code for the new classification level as reported in Section A of the Compensation Plan.